Scale-bridging within a complex model hierarchy for investigation of a metal-fueled circular energy economy by use of Bayesian model calibration with model error quantification: Abstract

 \section{Abstract}

-Chemical reactor network (CRN) modeling is a promising approach for scale-bridging within a model hierarchy covering a huge range of scales from micro to macro in the scope of developing an innovative metal-fueled circular energy economy.
-This holds if valid information from CRNs, being models of reduced complexity, can be obtained on a much denser set of operating conditions than available from experiments and elaborated simulation methods like Computational Fluid Dynamics (CFD).
-An approach for CRN calibration including model error quantification from recent literature is used for developing a CRN model of a laboratory reactor for flash ironmaking, using data from the literature.
-By introducing a meta model of a CRN parameter, it has been possible to calibrate a simple CRN model on an extended set of operating conditions with satisfactory results.
-This way, the employed coupled calibration and uncertainty quantification framework seems promising for the task of scale-bridging in the model hierarchy under investigation.
-Challenges for the further extension of the present work into that direction are discussed.
+Metal energy carriers recently gained growing interest in research as a promising storage and transport material for renewable electricity.
+Within the development of a metal-fueled circular energy economy, research involves a model hierarchy spanning from micro to macro scales, making the transfer of information among different levels of complexity a crucial task for the implementation of the new technology.
+Chemical reactor networks (CRNs) are models of reduced complexity and a promising approach to accomplish the scale-bridging task.
+This holds if valid information from CRNs can be obtained on a much denser set of operating conditions than available from experiments and elaborated simulation methods like Computational Fluid Dynamics (CFD).
+An approach for CRN calibration from recent literature, including model error quantification, is further developed to construct a CRN model of a laboratory reactor for flash ironmaking, using data from the literature.
+By introducing a meta model of a CRN parameter, a simple CRN model on an extended set of operating conditions has successfully been calibrated.
+This way, the employed coupled calibration and uncertainty quantification framework has proven promising for the task of scale-bridging in the model hierarchy under investigation.